Measuring Oscillations with A Million Atmospheric Neutrinos

 In~\Cref{fig:ORCA_distribution_Reco}, we show the event distribution in reconstructed energy for both orderings (top) and for three different values of $\sin\theta_{23}=\{0.3, 0.58,0.7\}$.
 Worth noting is that intermediate events dominate the sample for the whole energy range.
 The new event morphology improves the ``purity" in the cascade and track samples.
-The neutrino mass ordering change the number of cascades with energies around the atmospheric resonance, \Cref{fig:ORCA_distribution_Reco} (top).
+The neutrino mass ordering changes the number of cascades with energies around the atmospheric resonance, \Cref{fig:ORCA_distribution_Reco} (top).
 Also, the normalization of the cascade sample contributes to the measurement of $\sin^2\theta_{23}$.
 The same happens for tracks with energies around $\SI{5}\GeV$.
 For energies above $\sim \SI{10}\GeV$, tracks are sensitive to $\sin^2 2\theta_{23}$, what helps in the separation of $\theta_{23}$ being maximal mixing or not.

-Besides the uncertainties related to the flux and the cross-section, the measurement carried out in ORCA will be also affected by the uncertainties in the detector response.
+Besides the uncertainties related to the flux and the cross section, the measurement carried out in ORCA will be also affected by the uncertainties in the detector response.
 We consider a free normalization for each of the event morphologies used in the analysis and a $5\%$ error on the energy scale, \Cref{table:ORCASysts}.
 Additionally, in line with the IceCube methodology for addressing detector uncertainties, we have incorporated a set of systematic factors to consider the absorption and scattering of photons in water, as well as the response of the photomultiplier.